CDiala/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 * 1-memcpy.c - Function that copies memory area.
 * 2-strchr.c - Function that locates a character in a string.
 * 3-strspn.c - Function that gets the length of a prefix substring.
+* 4-strpbrk.c - Function that searches a string for any of a set of bytes.
+* 5-strstr.c - Function that locates a substring.